JFrog CLI Control Manager

 • Performance regressions that go unnoticed

-• Hard-to-reproduce bugs in support/QA
+• Hard-to-reproduce bugs in support and quality assurance

 • Custom builds overwriting global tools

-• Manual PATH/config errors after switching
+• Manual PATH and configuration errors after switching

 JFCM Solution